zmaril/multirender/README.md

 4. Click the `Start MultiRender` button to begin the batch rendering process.

 ## Development
 The MultiRender add-on is open-source and contributions are welcome.
 You can clone the repository and start making improvements.
 Make sure to test your changes locally before making a pull request.
-The first pass of this plugin was written with and by ChatGPT.
+The first pass of this plugin was written with and by ChatGPT ([link](https://chat.openai.com/share/edf6eefb-2061-4a1f-84d2-c309a555a925)).

 ## Inspiration